-The main chemical generally used in truffle products – 2,4 dithiapentane, derived from formaldehyde – is an artificially created version of one of the many flavour components in fresh truffles.
-But if you eat fresh truffles regularly, you’ll know that it is like comparing a cheap artificial wine gum sweet to a bottle of Burgundy.
+The main chemical generally used in truffle products – 2,4 dithiapentane – is an artificially created version of one of the many flavour components in fresh truffles.
+But if you eat fresh truffles regularly, you’ll know that it is like comparing cheap artificial strawberry sweets to a delicious fresh seasonal strawberry.

-The crazy thing is that trading standards law seems to allow this man-made chemical to be described as either ‘aroma’ or ‘truffle flavour’.
-To me this is totally wrong.
-The word ‘aroma’ sounds natural and lovely – it just means ‘smell’ of course – so its use here is clearly misleading.
-Meanwhile I cannot understand why ‘truffle flavour’ doesn’t have to be called ‘artificial truffle flavour’ – as it in no way comes from a real truffle.
-I guess it’s like the way that ‘chocolate flavour’ biscuits contain no actual chocolate – most consumers are aware of this, but many still seem less aware that ‘truffle flavour’ products are not natural.
+Trading standards law seems to allow this chemical to be described as either ‘aroma’ or ‘flavouring’.
+The word ‘aroma’ sounds natural and lovely – it just means ‘smell’ of course – so its use here could be misleading.
+Meanwhile I don’t understand why ‘flavouring’ doesn’t have to be called ‘artificial truffle flavour’ – as it in no way comes from a real truffle.

-Have a look at the ingredients list of any truffle product on the shelf in the supermarket or delicatessen, or on the websites of truffle product companies – you will always see the words ‘truffle flavour’, ‘flavouring’ or ‘aroma’ on the list of ingredients.
-Occasionally you will also see the words ‘natural truffle flavouring’, but ‘natural’ does not mean that the flavouring came from a truffle – merely that the chemical used was originally derived from any plant or animal source.
+Have a look at the ingredients list of any truffle product on the shelf in the supermarket or delicatessen – you will always see the words ‘truffle flavour’, ‘flavouring’ or ‘aroma’ on the list of ingredients.
+Occasionally you will also see the words ‘natural truffle flavouring’, but ‘natural’ does not mean that the flavouring came from a truffle – merely that the flavouring used was originally derived from any plant or animal source.

-Of course, truffle products do sometimes contain real truffle as well – but this is where the trick gets even worse.
+Of course, truffle products do often contain real truffle as well.
 These truffles will usually be contributing no flavour whatsoever – they are simply there so that the marketing for the product can say “made with real truffles”.
 If you took away the artificial chemicals, there would be little to zero taste of actual truffles in the product.

 Black truffle products are normally made with the cheapest and most tasteless variety of all – black summer truffles (tuber aestivum).
-Later in the season summer truffles start to develop a pleasant – but still fairly mild – mushroomy flavour.
-For most of their season they are almost completely without taste or aroma – you might as well grate cardboard onto your food – they’re used for appearance only.
+Later in the season summer truffles start to develop a pleasant – but still fairly mild – earthy and mushroomy flavour.
+In the earlier part of their season they are almost completely without taste or aroma – you might as well grate cardboard onto your food – they’re used for appearance only.
 This – together with their very low price – makes them perfect for use in truffle products, where they can just make up the numbers so the product can be marketed as containing real truffles, with all flavour and aroma being entirely artificial.

 You need to use a lot of top quality fresh truffle to get any flavour at all in most products.
 And even then the flavour would be relatively mild, therefore not appreciated by those used to the intensely flavoured, mass produced, artificial products.
 Fresh truffles have a delicate flavour and need to be used at their very freshest and very best, in generous quantities and on the correct dish, to appreciate them.

 Truffles are also extremely volatile and vary hugely in intensity and flavour, needing to be very carefully sourced and looked after to get the best out of them.
-They’re certainly not suitable to be used in the industrial manufacture of long life home user products.
+They’re certainly not suitable to be used in the industrial manufacture of long life retail products.

 Occasionally truffle products may contain a tiny quantity of the best truffle varieties in them – tuber melanosporum or tuber magnatum pico.
-However, these will usually have been totally sterilized, killing off all the life and flavour they had when fresh, and making them completely and utterly tasteless.
+However, these will usually have been totally sterilized, killing off all the life and flavour they had when fresh, and making them almost tasteless.

-This is for two reasons – firstly, food safety.
 That little bit of ‘real truffle’ you see floating in the bottom of your truffle oil?
 It wouldn’t be permitted to have it there in an ambient storage product if it hadn’t been pasteurized – products containing fresh truffles have a shorter shelf life and must be refrigerated.
 Leaving a raw fungus for a long time in an oil is unsafe and could cause botulism, amongst other things.
 Therefore, it has had all its life boiled out of it and is there just for show.
-All the flavour in the oil is artificial.
+All the actual flavour in the oil is artificial.

-Our advice – avoid all standard home user truffle products.
-Instead, seek out a small artisan producer that makes small batches of hand made real truffle products, avoiding all artificial chemical flavouring.
-Even better – make your own.
-If you buy top quality very fresh black truffles you can make delicious sauces, pâté, cheese, butter, ice cream, salt, paste and many other things.
+Our advice – avoid all standard retail truffle products.
+Instead, make your own.
+If you buy top quality very fresh or frozen black truffles you can make delicious sauces, pâté, cheese, butter, ice cream, salt, paste and many other things.
 They will be expensive, have a short shelf life and will be much less overpowering than the artificially flavoured stuff – but will be infinitely more complex, delicious, satisfying and rewarding.